 Nelson has often spoken about the breaking point that led her to leave Little Mix.
 It followed years of scrutiny over what she looked like and affected her mental health in a major way.
 Naturally, as a result, commentators are keen to approach any subjects involving her appearance with caution.
 However, while this fact makes the conversation more complex, it is no reason to ignore it all together.

 Nelson is by no means the only celebrity or influencer to be called out for blackfishing in recent times, with everyone from the Kardashians, Iggy Azalea, Rita Ora, Ariana Grande and Justin Bieber facing backlash for attempting to appear more “ethnically ambiguous.”
 Yet, despite the fact that it’s a topic often in the public eye, not everyone understands why blackfishing is an issue.

 It stems from a wider issue of cultural appropriation, which occurs when certain defining aspects of a minority group are taken and used elsewhere (often incorrectly and without credit to its originators).
 Modern examples range from Native American headdresses worn at music festivals to Black creators on TikTok demanding credit for their viral dances.

 Blackfishing is a phenomenon with an impact that goes beyond people simply wearing a deeper shade of tan.
 Like blackface, blackfishing sees Black features treated as a fashion trend, a costume, or a commodity, alienating those who actually are born with Black features.

-For Black women in particular — whose appearance is often scrutinised and politicised at work, school, in the media, and elsewhere — it can feel strange and harmful to watch celebrities profit from the very things they have been penalised for without having to deal with the realities of Blackness.
+For Black women and mixed-raced women in particular — whose appearance is often scrutinised and politicised at work, school, in the media, and elsewhere — it can feel strange and harmful to watch celebrities profit from the very things they have been penalised for without having to deal with the realities of Blackness.